chuksjoe/AutoMart/README.md

 The frontend comprises of a number of pages for different functionalities as described below:

-- Index: this is the homepage of the app from where every users can access other pages like the sign in, sign up, doc and marketplace.
+- [**Index**](https://auto-mart-adc.herokuapp.com/api/v1/index): this is the homepage of the app from where every users can access other pages like the sign in, sign up, doc and marketplace.
 It also contains descriptive information on what the app is all about.

   [Screenshot of Index Page](https://drive.google.com/open?id=1dzR8JeXaR6hlPUfeYbNHaAsm8gKQjPPQ)

-- Marketplace: on this page, all the available car ads are popullated from the database for users to view, preview specific car ads, place purchase orders and flag suspicious ads as frauduent.
+- [**Marketplace**](https://auto-mart-adc.herokuapp.com/api/v1/marketplace): on this page, all the available car ads are popullated from the database for users to view, preview specific car ads, place purchase orders and flag suspicious ads as frauduent.
 If the user is not signed in, he/she can only view the ads but can not place any order on them or flag them.
 It also has functionality for filtering the listed car ads such as price range, manufacturer, body type and state.
   This page consumes the following API endpoints:

   - `/api/v1/car?status=Available` : which is a GET request that returns a list of all available car ads.
 If the list is filtered, the query params are appended to the endpoint.